Reliable Cellular Automata with Self-Organization: Hierarchy

-\begin{example} In a digression that can be skipped at first reading, let us define the more sophisticated linear code we will be using in later construction (a generalization of the so-called Reed-Solomon code, see ~\cite{Blahut83}).
+\begin{example} Here we define the linear code we will be using in later construction (a generalization of the so-called Reed-Solomon code, see~\cite{Blahut83}).
+In its application in our paper only its basic quantitative properties are used, so the details can safely be skipped at first reading.